mozilla/prio-processor/README.md

 [![CircleCI](https://circleci.com/gh/mozilla/python-libprio.svg?style=svg)](https://circleci.com/gh/mozilla/python-libprio)

-Prio is an system for aggregating data in a privacy-preserving way.
-This repository includes a Python wrapper around the [libprio library](https://github.com/mozilla/libprio) and a command-line tool that can be used to batch process large amounts of input data using Prio's multi-server architecture.
+Prio is a system for aggregating data in a privacy-preserving way.
+This repository includes a Python wrapper around [libprio](https://github.com/mozilla/libprio) and a command-line tool for batch processing in Prio's multi-server architecture.

 For more information about Prio, see [this blog post](https://hacks.mozilla.org/2018/10/testing-privacy-preserving-telemetry-with-prio/).